piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 with the application server.
 Every mediasoup application must still implement signaling for operations such as:

-- obtaining Router RTP capabilities;
+- obtaining Router RTP capabilities
-- creating transports;
+- creating transports
-- connecting DTLS;
+- connecting DTLS
-- creating Producers;
+- creating Producers
-- requesting Consumers;
+- requesting Consumers
-- creating DataProducers and DataConsumers;
+- creating DataProducers and DataConsumers
-- handling application state.
+- or handling application state

 That signaling may use:

-- WebSockets;
+- WebSockets
-- HTTP;
+- HTTP
-- RPC;
+- RPC
-- DataChannels after bootstrap;
+- DataChannels after bootstrap
-- a custom protocol.
+- or a custom protocol

 The library remains independent from that choice.
 This means that using `mediasoup-client-wrtc` is not a one-line replacement for a complete application client.
-But this is on purposse, since it provides the WebRTC endpoint layer upon which the application's signaling and session logic operate.
+This separation is intentional: the package provides the WebRTC endpoint layer on which application-specific signaling and session logic operate.

 ### It does not replace browser testing

-A Node.js endpoint executes a real WebRTC implementation, commonly backed by libwebrtc, but it is not Chromium, Firefox or Safari.
-It does not validate:

-- browser permission prompts;
-- device enumeration;
-- autoplay policies;
-- DOM integration;
-- browser-specific WebRTC behavior;
-- rendering;
-- UI state;
-- platform-specific browser regressions.

-Those concerns still require browser-based testing.

-The project creates a complementary integration layer focused on mediasoup negotiation and media behavior, but still, that's on purposse.
+Browser-specific behavior such as permissions, rendering and UI interactions still requires browser automation.

 ### It is not always preferable to raw RTP

 A full WebRTC endpoint introduces:

-- ICE;
+- ICE
-- DTLS;
+- DTLS
-- SRTP;
+- SRTP
-- SDP negotiation;
+- SDP negotiation
-- transceivers;
+- transceivers
-- client lifecycle management.
+- and client lifecycle management

 For recording, transcoding, broadcasting or high-throughput server-side processing, a `PlainTransport`, FFmpeg, GStreamer or direct RTP integration may be simpler and more efficient. `mediasoup-client-wrtc` is most useful when the process needs client semantics:

-- the same negotiation path as browser participants;
+- the same negotiation path as browser participants
-- a `mediasoup-client` Device;
+- a `mediasoup-client` Device
-- WebRTC transport behavior;
+- WebRTC transport behavior
-- DataChannels;
+- DataChannels
-- reusable client logic;
+- reusable client logic
-- realistic integration tests;
+- realistic integration tests
-- dynamic track lifecycle.
+- or dynamic track lifecycle

-It adds an option to simplify some new use cases, it does not invalidate the existing ones.
+It adds another option for workloads that need endpoint semantics; it does not invalidate simpler RTP-based integrations.

 ### Deterministic content validation is not implemented yet

 The current end-to-end example verifies that decoded frames arrive.
 It does not yet validate that their content matches the transmitted signal.

-The planned integration with deterministic audio fixtures remains future work, and probably it would be done in an independent project itself.
-Until that exists, the example proves transport and decoding functionality but not spectral fidelity or media quality.
+The planned integration with deterministic audio fixtures remains future work and may live in a separate companion project.
+Until then, the example proves transport and decoding functionality, but not spectral fidelity or media quality.

 ### It is not yet published on npm